MinBZK/Algoritmeregister/README.md

 ### Database

+Start database.

+1. Ensure that docker is running
-1. Start database.
-Run from `/backend` folder: `docker compose up -d`.
+2. Run from `/backend` folder: `docker compose up -d`.

 Validate the backend is running by navigating to the GUI (DBgate) on `http://localhost:8002`.
 There you should be able to open the database `algreg_db`.
 The database can be populated using the ETL.
 Validate the ETL service is running by navigating to the ETL GUI on `http://localhost:8001`.
 Click on `Synchroniseer` to start the synchronization process.